Lattice dynamics and structural phase stability of group-IV elemental solids with the r$^2$SCAN functional: Elastic properties of the diamond structures

-Turning now to the comparison of calculated bulk moduli and experimental data, we first note that the PBE bulk moduli are too small, especially for Ge and Sn.
+Table~\ref{tab:bulk moduli} lists the bulk moduli of the diamond phases of C, Si, Ge, and Sn.
+First, we discuss the estimated accuracy of our calculations before commenting on the performance of the various DFT functionals.
+On the one hand, we obtain bulk moduli as a fit parameter from the Birch-Murnaghan equation of state [$B_0^{\rm EOS}$; see Eq.\@~\eqref{eq:BM EOS}].
+On the other hand, the bulk moduli can be calculated from the elastic constants [$B_0^{\rm elastic}$; see Eq.\@~\eqref{eq:bulk-with-C}].
+Agreement between these two values is a powerful consistency check for our calculations~\cite{Shang2010}.
+That is, the difference $\Delta B_0$=$B_0^{\rm elastic}-B_0^{\rm EOS}$ should be exactly zero (in the limit of numerical convergence and assuming exact equation-of-state fits).
+It is satisfying that our calculations achieve close agreement ($\Delta B_0\approx 1$~GPa) for most functionals and materials.
+Residual differences are mostly due to basis set errors of the elastic constants, see the SM~\cite{SM}.
+We also find good agreement when comparing our PBE and HSE results for $B_0^{\rm EOS}$ with those of previous studies~\cite{Hummer2009,Schimka2011} (differences $\lesssim$~1~GPa).
+Further, the SCAN calculations of Ref.\@~\cite{Yao2017} yielded 99.3~GPa for Si, and 73.4~GPa for Ge, which differ by 2 to 3~GPa from our calculated $B_0^{\rm EOS}$.
+Their PBE bulk moduli are 88.0~GPa for Si and 58.7~GPa for Ge, in good agreement with our results (differences $\le$ 0.5~GPa).
+Finally, we note that zero-point corrections are significant only for C~\cite{Schimka2011}. \\ Turning now to the comparison of calculated bulk moduli and experimental data, we first note that the PBE bulk moduli are too small, especially for Ge and Sn.
 This reflects the underbinding problem of PBE, in line with the overestimated lattice constants.
 In agreement with previous studies, we find that larger bulk moduli are obtained by SCAN and HSE~\cite{Schimka2011,Raasander2015,Tran2016}.
 More generally, \myciteauthor{Tran2016} have established a broader inverse trend~\cite{Tran2016}.
 That is, DFT functionals that yield larger $a_0$ also yield smaller $B_0$, and vice versa.
 Next, the bulk moduli of C, Si, and Ge obtained by r$^2$SCAN are slightly smaller than the corresponding SCAN bulk moduli, in line with the slightly larger lattice constants obtained by r$^2$SCAN.
 At variance with the general trend, the r$^2$SCAN bulk modulus of Sn is larger than the corresponding SCAN value, despite the fact that the lattice constant of r$^2$SCAN is larger for Sn.\\ Good agreement of calculated bulk moduli with experimental data is unambiguous for C, Si, and Ge.
 For Sn, however, the experimental data for $B_0^{\rm elastic}$ and $B_0^{\rm EOS}$ differ significantly.
 Table~\ref{tab:bulk moduli} shows that the relative discrepancy $\Delta B_0$/$B_0$ amounts to $\approx$ 25\%.
 The calculated bulk moduli are in better agreement with the experimental $B_0^{\rm elastic}$, while the experimental $B_0^{\rm EOS}$ is much larger.
 Such an observation was already made by \citet{Ihm1981}.
 At the time, the experimental $B_0^{\rm EOS}$ was even larger (111~GPa), while their LDA calculations predicted a bulk modulus of 45.6~GPa, closer to the experimental $B_0^{\rm elastic}$.
 Here, we reconduct their argument and recommend $B_0$ = 42.5~GPa as the experimental reference for the bulk modulus of $\alpha$-Sn~\cite{Ihm1981,Price1971}.
-Further measurements are required to completely resolve this discrepancy in the experimental data, but we find it noteworthy that the current value of $B_0^{\rm EOS}$ for $\alpha$-Sn is very close to that of $\beta$-Sn (55-58~GPa, see Ref.\@~\cite{Christensen1993}).
+Further measurements are required to completely resolve this discrepancy in the experimental data, but we find it noteworthy that the current value of $B_0^{\rm EOS}$ for $\alpha$-Sn is very close to that of $\beta$-Sn (55-58~GPa; see Ref.\@~\cite{Christensen1993}).
 Given the small energy difference between the $\alpha$ and $\beta$ phases (the experimental estimate is 15~meV~\cite{Ihm1981}), it seems plausible that the experimental measurements of $B_0^{\rm EOS}$ could be influenced by the coexistence of structural phases.\\